meteor/meteor/source/environment-variables.md

 Used to pass flags/variables to Node inside Meteor build.
 For example you can use this to pass a link to icu data: `TOOL_NODE_FLAGS="--icu-data-dir=node_modules/full-icu"`
 For full list of available flags see the [Node documentation](https://nodejs.org/dist/latest-v12.x/docs/api/cli.html).

+## UNIX_SOCKET_PATH
+(_production_)

+Configure Meteor's HTTP server to listen on a UNIX socket file path (e.g. `UNIX_SOCKET_PATH=/tmp/meteor.sock`) instead of a TCP port.
+This is useful when running a local reverse proxy server like Nginx to handle client HTTP requests and direct them to your Meteor application.
+Leveraging UNIX domain sockets for local communication on the same host avoids the Operating System overhead required by TCP based communication and can also improve security.
+This UNIX socket file is created when Meteor starts and removed when Meteor exits.

+## UNIX_SOCKET_PERMISSIONS
+(_production_)

+This overrides the default UNIX file permissions on the UNIX socket file configured in `UNIX_SOCKET_PATH`.
+For example, `UNIX_SOCKET_PERMISSIONS=660` would set read/write permissions for both the user and group.